Flytenow: History

 Flytenow, a flight-sharing service, was founded in 2013 by two pilots, Matt Voska and Alan Guichard in Boston, Massachusetts.

 Flytenow's business model sought to extend an FAA-allowed practice among pilots – sharing expenses of a flight with personally-known passengers to make flights on small aircraft more cost-effective – to the more general public via the recent developments of the internet and sharing-based business models.
 Under established FAA rules, pilots and passengers may each pay an equal share of flight operating costs, such as gasoline, oil, airport fees, and other related expenses so long as they are traveling "for a common purpose".
 This type of compensation for flights is an allowed exception to commercial flight classification.

 The company aimed to build a database of licensed pilots offering their personal flights on non-commercial aircraft to the general public.
 Notably, as pilots did not earn money via Flytenow, the primary purpose was to share flight expenses, pro-rata, for pre-planned flights.

 Travelers could search for select flights between destinations that were being offered by pilots on the service.
 Flytenow provided travelers with information on each flight and its pilot including their license type, experience, and past flight ratings.
 This would allow the traveler to fly on small private planes for the shared cost and would allow participating pilots the ability to defray some flight expenses.
 Flytenow charged a connection fee to travelers for each flight.

 On February 12, 2014, Flytenow submitted an official FAA Chief Counsel request for legal interpretation of its services.

 FAA ruling

 The FAA ruled that pilots offering their planned flights online and receiving pro rata compensation were classed as a "common carrier".

 Although common carriage is not strictly or precisely defined by regulation, FAA Advisory Circular No. 120-12A describes elements characterizing common carriage as "(1) a holding out of a willingness to (2) transport persons or property (3) from place to place (4) for compensation or hire."

-The FAA ruled that by posting specific flights to the Flytenow website, a pilot participating in the Flytenow service would be engaged in common carriage because online posts constituted holding out services to the general public and receipt of shared expenses constituted compensation.
-The FAA's analysis concluded that the audience of the website was broad (the internet and users within the US), extending beyond a "limited and defined" group for a pilot to be seeking to share costs of a journey for a common purpose under the allowed exceptions to the commercial carrier rules.

 This ruling meant that pilots offering flights through Flytenow would be subject to regulations akin to commercial airlines requiring heightened safety requirements, U.S. Department of Transportation Economic Authority approval, and other more stringent requirements.